Alberto Martinelli (Chair)

 Bronwyn Hayward is a New Zealander, trained in political science and geography.
-She is Associate Professor and Head of the Department of Political Sciences, as well as Director of the Arts Scholars programme, University of Canterbury, Bronwyn is also a Visiting Fellow with UK ESRC funded RESOLVE Centre for environmental values, attitudes and lifestyle change and the Scottish Government/DEFRA funded Sustainable Lives Research Group (University of Surrey).
+She is Associate Professor and Head of the Department of Political Sciences and International Relations, as well as Director of the Arts Scholars programme, University of Canterbury.
+Bronwyn is also a Visiting Fellow with UK ESRC funded RESOLVE Centre for environmental values, attitudes and lifestyle change and the Scottish Government/DEFRA funded Sustainable Lives Research Group (University of Surrey).
 She is co-investigator on Voices of the Future project, University of Oslo and has been a visiting fellow for Tyndall Centre for Climate Change and lead author for UNEP’s Visions for Change 2011.
 She is a current trustee of the London Foundation for Democracy and Sustainability and NZ Telecom Foundation.
 Bronwyn has served as a Ministerial appointment on the NZ Broadcasting Commission.
 Her research focus is children and youth in economic, social & environmental change.
 Her book Children, Citizenship and Democracy: Nurturing a democratic imagination in a changing world (Earthscan, London 2012) was selected as a feature book for Litcam; Frankfurt Book Fair 2012.
 In 2014 Dr Hayward was the inaugural joint recipient of the University of Canterbury, NZ Arts College Critic and Conscience of Society Research Award.

 Rainier Ibana teaches Ethics, Environmental Ethics, Social Philosophy and Philosophy of Education at Ateneo de Manila University.
 He chairs COMEST’s Environmental Ethics Committee and served as Coordinator for the Asia-Pacific Section of UNESCO’s South-south Philosophical Dialogue.
 He is also President of the Asia-Pacific Philosophy Education Network for Democracy and Vice President of the Philosophy with Children and Youth Network for Asia-Pacific.